Ponyboy47/Plex-Monitr/README.md

     * Including subtitles
   * Music
   * Home videos would be placed in either the Movies or TV Shows directories (depends on the file name)
+* Automatically converts media to Plex Direct Play/Stream capable formats
+  * It uses the most common Direct Play/Stream formats by default, but you can configure the conversion settings however you'd like
+  * Automatic media transcoding can be ran immediately when new media is added, or later as a scheduled task when the server will most likely not be in use

 ---